 Are you keen to find yourself the best dog friendly pubs in Staffordshire?
 You’re in luck.
 Whether you are visiting the region with the family and taking a look at local attractions and fairgrounds, or want to take your pets on tours of the brilliant countryside, there are always lots of things to see and do in the region.
 What’s more, there are always going to be pubs that take dogs in Staffordshire!
 Trust us on this one!

 The Best Pubs in Staffordshire where Dogs are Welcome

-Staffs is famous for its rugged walks, its National Trust sites, and of course its family friendly sights and attractions.
+Many of the best dog walks in Staffordshire are in National Trust sites, and of course its family-friendly sights and attractions.
 You’ll find that both Alton Towers and Drayton Manor have homes here, and for that reason,it’s often one of the most popular hotspots for young families at this end of the country.

 However, it’s just as popular with dog lovers and their pets!
 There are plenty of Staffordshire pubs that allow dogs, and thankfully, you won’t have to look too far to find yourself that perfect inn or bar escape taking your four-legged friends to.
 We’ve gone to the effort of setting up a fantastic list of seven of the best pubs that welcome dogs, in fact, to save you some time.

 Some of the dog friendly pub spots on our list will offer fresh water and treats for pets, too!
 Whether you are looking for a wonderful Staffordshire pub garden, an array of ales on tap and local walks close by, or just want somewhere cosy and quiet to head to when a long day of walking is over and done with, these are some of the best spots in the region, full stop.
 Take a look through for yourself, and find a new set of pet friendly pubs to go exploring when you are next in the area.

 Find below 7 of the best pet friendly pubs in Staffordshire.